Current Affairs-Topics

 The plan introduces a temporary technocratic governance structure overseen by an international Board of Peace and prioritizes humanitarian aid, reconstruction, and a hostage-prisoner swap between Israel and Hamas.

-Supported by Arab nations like Qatar, Jordan, UAE, Saudi Arabia, and Pakistan, the Gaza Peace Plan aims to ensure regional stability, security, and long-term development in the Gaza region.
+Supported by Arab nations like Qatar, Jordan, the UAE, Saudi Arabia, and Pakistan, the Gaza Peace Plan aims to ensure regional stability, security, and long-term development in the Gaza region.

 More Related Articles